 - TE1: Mean value of TE1

 - TE4: Mean value of TE4

-- Terr: Time error between DUT and Network Master
+- Terr: Time error between DUT and Network Master (Also, known as 2-way time error.)

 Refer to Packet TE in Summary.

 To zoom in, select a zoom area directly in the graph area by drawing a rectangle with a finger or the stylus (delivered with the instrument).